encse/secchallenge2023/web/evilbook/solution/README.md

 # Evilbook

 Evilbook was a Python/Flask challenge.
-We are given a Facebook style social networking side where we can register a new user and log in with it.
+It starts with a Facebook style social networking site where we can register a new user and log in with it.

 Examining the source code after login reveals a link to the debug version of the site: